-It was not until I decided to implement strict Applied Behaviour Analysis (ABA) strategies (explained in the GAPS book under the chapter marked 'it's feeding time!
+It was not until I decided to implement strict Applied Behaviour Analysis (ABA) strategies (explained in the first GAPS book (Gut and Psychology Syndrome) under the chapter marked 'it's feeding time!
 Oh, no!') to see if we could get him to eat the things his little body desperately needed that we saw an amazing change.
 I thought if I was going to do this, I needed to commit 100% and be well prepared, firm and consistent with my approach.
 The other key factor was to not give in to him and avoid giving him any other food if he refused to eat what we offered.

 ABA needed to be planned with realistic goals and highly motivating rewards.
 We strategically designed some intervention tools tailored to his needs that we knew he could work with and enjoy.
 With the use of the tools and ABA strategies we started to introduce the new foods with the GAPS Introduction Diet.
 All we gave him for two weeks was homemade soup and meat stock.
 This was very difficult to give him as he gagged, screamed, self harmed and vomited.
 When he learnt that he could get a reward that was highly desirable he complied with our requests.
 We worked as a husband wife team together in the first few days in doing this.
 After a few days he began to detox and got sick with some symptoms getting worse.
 He even went off eating his food altogether which we latter learnt was common at this stage.
 Although this was worrying, we nursed him through the detox stage as if it was a bad virus or flu and gradually continued with giving him his soup and stock in small amounts until he could tolerate it.
 By the middle of the second week, he asked for seconds and then thirds and we thought ‘hey ho stop your belly is full now’.
 He actually wanted and desired the food that he completely struggled with only ten days ago and wanted lots of it.